<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 • Can you connect what you enjoy learning about to various career and life pathways?

 In the long run, it matters less where you go to college and more what you do with the opportunities available to you at that school.
 Focus on places that will embrace your interests and give you the best opportunity to succeed.
-Put yourself into a competition where you fit best and enjoy the success that is bound to come your way both as a candidate for admission and as a subsequently enrolled student.
+Put yourself into a position where you fit best, and enjoy the success that is bound to come your way both as a candidate for admission and as a subsequently enrolled student.
 In doing so, you are setting yourself up to have the best chance of finding success on your chosen path!

 If you're currently a student using Scoir to research colleges, you might want to check out this article on viewing scattergrams in Scoir.
 Scattergrams are a great way to understand historical application outcomes at colleges of interest.
-If you're a student that's not currently on Scoir, it's free to use and quick to sign up!
+If you're a student not currently on Scoir, it's free to use and quick to sign up!
 We invite you to learn more about using Scoir as a student, and sign up for your free student account today using the button below.
-Once signed up, you can download our app for Android or iOS and take your college search anywhere with you.
+Once signed up, you can download our app for iOS and take your college search anywhere with you.

 Learn the next steps in your college journey - Scoir College Planning Guide